-- Vehicle Malfunction - All motor carriers and commercial truck drivers are obligated to maintain their vehicles.
-When they don't, catastrophic accidents happen, leaving the company legally liable for any damage, loss of life, or severe injury that occurs.
+- Vehicle Malfunction - All motor carriers and commercial truckers are obligated to maintain their vehicles.
+When they don't, catastrophic accidents happen, leaving the company legally liable for any damage, loss of life, or severe harm.

-- Driving under the Influence - Operating a motor vehicle after consuming too much alcohol or taking illegal drugs can create a dangerous situation for everyone sharing the roadway.
+- Driving under the Influence - Swift drivers operating a motor vehicle after consuming too much alcohol or taking illegal drugs can create a dangerous situation for everyone sharing the roadway.

-- Aggressive Behavior - Any driver operating their vehicle aggressively could cause severe injury or wrongful death of an innocent passenger or other motorists.
+- Aggressive Behavior - Any driver operating their vehicle aggressively could cause severe or harm or wrongful death of an innocent passenger or another motorist.

-- Drowsy Driving - The demands of truck driving often requires the truck or to operate their vehicle for many hours without taking a break, which can lead to drowsy driving.
+- Drowsy Driving - The demands of a short-haul and long-haul tractor-trailer driver often require operating their vehicle for many hours without taking a break, which can lead to drowsy driving.

-Many times, the semi-truck driver has the accident due to erratic movements or because they were driving distracted or while fatigued.
-In these cases, attorneys working on behalf of their clients can obtain monetary recovery because they were able to prove to the claim's adjuster or jury that the trucker and trucking company failed to maintain a safe environment for everyone on the road.
+Many times, the semi-truck driver crashes due to erratic movements, or because they were driving distracted or while fatigued.
+In these types of crashes, attorneys working on behalf of their clients can obtain monetary recovery because they were able to prove to the claim's adjuster or jury that the trucker and trucking company was cited for safety violations or has an extensive citation record.

 Financial Remedy for a Personal Injury or Wrongful Death-Related to a Truck Crash

-Filing a truck accident claim is the first legal remedy available to injured victims to ensure they can receive financial compensation for their damages, including:
+Filing a truck accident claim against Swift and their drivers is the first legal remedy available to injured victims to ensure they can receive the financial compensation they deserve for their damages, including: